MileHacker Logo

 Shipping and Customs Information

 DHL and other international courier services operate.
 Shipping larger items or artwork home.
-International delivery from Malawi can be expensive and capture time.
-Be aware of your home country's import regulations for cultural artifacts, wood products, and other goods.
+International shipping from Malawi can be expensive and take photos of time.
+Know your home country's's import regulations for cultural artifacts, wood products, and other goods.
 Certain things may require specific permits.

 Activity Planning Summary